mendixlabs/mendix-for-balena/README.md

 The Mendix Balena Buildpack is an attempt to run a Mendix application on a Raspberry Pi 3.
 We do this by forking the official Mendix build pack so that it will run on ARM and combining this with a ready-to-go configuration of NGINX & PostgreSQL in separate containers on the Raspberry Pi.

 This modified buildpack also contains WiringPi ([version 2.46.1](http://wiringpi.com/wiringpi-updated-for-the-pi-v3plus/), included) & Pi4J ([version 1.2-SNAPSHOT](http://pi4j.com/download.html), included), so we can control GPIO ports from Java Actions in Mendix.
-A separate module for this will be published later on.
+The separate module can be found [here](https://github.com/JelteMX/RaspberryPiModule)

 It is based on the following sources: